- Can Morgan Be Released?

 Indications are that Morgan is Deaf.
 If this is True, would this Affect her Chances to Survive in the Wild?

-However, Loro Parque has not followed up this contact which has been given to them by a member of the Free Morgan Foundation expert board, Dr. Ingrid Visser.
-The scientist (Dr Ridgeway) has published a paper (Ridgeway and Carder, 1996) in which he reports about a dolphin they captured from the wild.
+It is worth keeping in mind that Ridgeway and Carder published a paper in 1996 in which they report of a dolphin they captured from the wild.
 This dolphin was nine years old at time of capture (age calculated from annual rings on a sectioned tooth extracted from the dolphin).
 It was not only deaf, but also mute.
 It was a healthy dolphin when captured.
 This indicates that Morgan, even if completely deaf, could still survive in the wild.Back to top

 Can We Learn Anything about Orca if we Return Morgan to the Wild?